VERMA-1/LaserCamTracker/README.md

 - Python 3.x with OpenCV and NumPy
 - Arduino IDE for servo control
 - Compatible webcam, Arduino nano board, 2 axis pan and tilt setup with mounted lasers(green),7805,Sg90,adapter,DC Jack,Jumper wire,Mini BreadBoard

+# Circuit Diagram

+# Setup
+- Install Python Dependencies:

+  pip install opencv-python numpy pyserial

+- Upload Arduino Sketch

+- Connect your Arduino board to your computer.

+- Open the Arduino IDE and upload the provided Arduino sketch (arduino_nano.ino) to your Arduino board.

+- Connect your webcam to your computer and ensure it's recognized.

+- Connect the pan and tilt setup with mounted lasers to your Arduino board.

+- Run the Python script (Opencv_code.py) to start the tracking system:python Opencv_code.py

+Point the laser at the camera and observe how the system tracks the laser point by adjusting the pan and tilt